 The Studio focuses on jobs related to database development, management, and administration on PostgreSQL, Amazon Redshift, and several other databases and cloud services.
 With exceptional flexibility, advanced features, and robust customization and automation options, dbForge Studio for PostgreSQL is favored by users of all skill levels.

-• No native macOS version, but runs smoothly via CrossOver
+No native macOS version (though it runs smoothly on macOS via CrossOver)

 dbForge Studio for PostgreSQL